restimguay/jlib/README.md

 jlib
 ====
-jLib.js is a light weight javascript framework that can be extended.
+like jLib.js is my light weight javascript framework that contains all essential methods to simplify and speedup my development.

     //hide element by ID
     j('#myText').hide();